observablehq/framework/examples/loader-r-to-csv/src/index.md

 </div>

 The above data loader lives in `data/penguin-kmeans.csv.R`, so we can load the data using `data/penguin-kmeans.csv`.
-You can access the output in a markdown page using `FileAttachment`:
+You can access the output in a markdown page using the `FileAttachment.csv` method:

 ```js echo
 const penguinKmeans = FileAttachment("data/penguin-kmeans.csv").csv({typed: true});